aantron/better-enums/doc/tutorial/7-safety.md

 This tutorial shows some of the safety features of Better Enums: scope, how to control conversions, and the lack of a default constructor.

+On balance, Better Enums are in one way less type-safe than enum class, and in another way more type-safe.
+The first difference in safety is the presence of implicit conversion to integral types.
+The second difference is the lack of a default constructor.
+Both of these can be toggled, so you can make Better Enums strictly safer than enum class, or just as safe.

 $internal_toc

 ### Scope